GLOBAL MARKETS-Central bank uncertainty weighs on shares; oil falls

 current 7.2 percent.
 Economists in a Reuters survey expect the

 rate to have edged up.
-The Fed has promised to hold interest
+The Fed has promised to hold rates

 Before that, third-quarter U.S. gross domestic product data